gk9000/CHESS/README.md

 The program doesn't know how to perform castling, doesn't promote a pawn that has reached the last rank into another piece, and doesn't allow for capturing enemy pawns en passant.<br>
-Also it doesn't declare a checkmate situation (and doesn't specifically block possibility of capturing a king) as this is left to the players themselves.<br><br>
+Also it doesn't declare a checkmate situation as this is left to the players themselves.<br><br>

 Moves are mage in the main method of Test class, for example:<br>
 Board.blackPawn06.move("f6");<br>